nodejs/node/doc/guides/timers-in-node.md

 amount of milliseconds.
 This function is also a part of the browser JavaScript API and can be used in the exact same manner.

-`setTimeout()` accepts the code to execute as its first argument and the millisecond delay defined as a number literal as the second argument.
+`setTimeout()` accepts a function to execute as its first argument and the millisecond delay defined as a number as the second argument.
 Additional arguments may also be included and these will be passed on to the function.
 Here is an example of that: